-❉ This is the fifth in a series of blogs that discuss diagrams and the diagrammatic format, especially in relation to fine art.
+❉ This is the fifth in a series of blogs that discuss diagrams in the arts and sciences.
 I recently completed my PhD on this subject at Kyoto city University of the Arts, Japan's oldest Art School.

 Feel free to leave comments or to contact me directly if you'd like any more information on life as an artist in Japan, what a PhD in Fine Art involves, applying for the Japanese Government Monbusho Scholarship program (MEXT), or to talk about diagrams and diagrammatic art in general.

 In the spring of 1989, the late, great Umberto Eco published his influential book 'Opera Aperta', later translated into English as 'The Open Work'.
 Within it Eco proposes the concept of semiotic 'openness', as a means to analyse the variety of ways in which artists, composers and writers incorporate chance, ambiguity and multiplicity of meaning in to their work.
 This deliberate incorporation of chance with in the creative act, Eco argues, marks the boundary between the pre-modern and modern eras within each genre.

 In his words, "... a classical composition, whether it be a Bach fugue, Verdi's Aida, or Stravinsky's Rite of Spring, posits an assemblage of sound units which the composer arranged in a closed, well-defined manner before presenting it to the listener.
 He converted his idea into conventional symbols which more or less oblige the eventual performer to reproduce the format devised by the composer himself, whereas the new musical works referred to above reject the definitive, concluded message and multiply the formal possibilities of the distribution of their elements."
 (1)

 Figure 1: Igor Stravinsky's hand written manuscript for The Right of Spring, 1913,

 written in the established musical notation of the time